enthought/traits-futures/docs/source/guide/intro.rst

 task to abort the next time that task calls ``progress``.
 No further progress results are received after calling |cancel|.

-In all cases, a future may only be cancelled if its state is |WAITING|.
+In all cases, a future may only be cancelled if its state is |EXECUTING|.
 Attempting to cancel a future in another state will raise a ``RuntimeError``.
 Calling |cancel| immediately puts the future into |CANCELLING| state, and the state is updated to |CANCELLED| once the future has finished executing.
 No